Description:

 FIG. 1 illustrates a conventional multiple differential pair circuit 100.
 The illustrative multiple differential pair circuit 100 consists of five (5) differential pairs of transistors 200-1 through 200-5 coupled in parallel.
 A representative differential transistor pair circuit 200 is discussed below in conjunction with FIG. 2.
 Four (4) of the five (5) differential transistor pair circuits 200-1, 200-2, 200-4, 200-5, each have a corresponding well-defined offset voltage Δ-1, Δ-2, Δ-3, Δ-4, shown in FIG. 1.
 Thus, the differential transistor pair circuit 200-3 in the middle of the multiple differential pair circuit 100 does not have an offset voltage, while the other differential transistor pair circuits 200-1, 200-2, 200-4, 200-5 have a corresponding offset, Δ. As the differential transistor pair circuits 200-N progress away from the center differential transistor pair circuit 200-3, the offset voltage, Δ, increases progressively, taking values of ±Δ, ±2Δ and so on, in a known manner.
 When configured in this manner, such circuits are referred to as equidistant-offset multiple differential pair circuits.

 FIG. 2 is a schematic block diagram of a representative differential transistor pair circuit 200.
 The two transistor devices 210-1 and 210-2 that comprise the differential transistor pair circuit 200 are identical (i.e., perfectly matched), in a known manner.
-For a given applied voltage, V IN , a desired output current, I , I , can be obtained from the differential transistor pair circuit 200 by varying the bias current, I .
+For a given applied voltage, V IN , a desired output current, I 1 , I 2 , can be obtained from the differential transistor pair circuit 200 by varying the bias current, I O .

 Bipolar transistors, and thus, bipolar differential transistor pair circuits 200, have well-defined voltage-current (V-I) characteristics.
 Differential transistor pair circuits 200 have been implemented using bipolar transistors (or CMOS transistors operating in sub-threshold ranges where they behave like bipolar transistors), where the voltage-current (V-I) characteristic is exponential.
 FIG. 3 illustrates the voltage-current (V-I) characteristic 300 of the differential transistor pair circuit 200, shown in FIG. 2.
-Transistors having exponential voltage-current (V-I) characteristics were thought to be required in order to obtain multiple differential pair circuits 100 having a transconductance, g , that is linearly proportional to the bias current.
+Transistors having exponential voltage-current (V-I) characteristics were thought to be required in order to obtain multiple differential pair circuits 100 having a transconductance, g m , that is linearly proportional to the bias current.

 As apparent from the above-described deficiencies with conventional multiple differential pair circuits, a need exists for multiple differential pair circuits comprised of pairs of transistors having non-exponential voltage-current (V-I) characteristics.
 A further need exists for a multiple differential pair circuit that provides both linearity and linear tuning capabilities, independent of the transistor technology.